xfabo/tennis-court-reservation/README.md

   - Postman (https://www.postman.com/downloads/)

 # How to start
-After downloading the mentioned applications what you need to do is open an MySql Workbench and create a new connection with details:
+After downloading the mentioned applications what you need to do is open an MySQL Workbench and create a new connection with details:
   - port =  "3306"
   - username =  "root"